Routes List API (List Saved Routes)

 Property Type Description

-RouteID string / int Route identifier used to fetch route details.
+RouteID string / int Route identifier used later to fetch full route details.

 RouteName string Human-friendly route name.